crashtown/Coin-Bay/README.md

 -----------------------
 ## 2 Installation
-Configuration - you will not have a /config/local_env.yml file as this has been ignored through Git.
-In order to run the App you will need to create a new /config/local_env.yml file and pre-fill it with the environmental variables listed below.
+Configuration - you will not have a `/config/local_env.yml` file as this has been ignored through Git.
+In order to run the App you will need to create a new `/config/local_env.yml` file and pre-fill it with the environmental variables listed below.

 1. Clone the repo then change into the directory.
 2. Run `bundle install` in terminal.
 3. Run `rails db:migrate` in terminal.
-4. Run 'rails db:seed' in the terminal.
+4. Run `rails db:seed` in the terminal.

 5. Create a 'local_env.yml' file in the /config/ directory of the app, then add these below.

-DB_USER: 'XXX' #Username for database
+`DB_USER: 'XXX' #Username for database
 DB_PASSWORD: 'XXX' #Password for database
 BINANCE_API_KEY: 'XXX' #Register an account on trading exchange binance.com and generate an API Key
 BINANCE_SECRET_KEY: 'XXX' #Register an account on trading exchange binance.com and generate an API Secret
 CLOUDINARY_API_KEY: 'XXX' #Register an account with cloudinary.com and generate an API Key
 CLOUDINARY_SECRET_KEY: 'XXX' #Register an account with cloudinary.com and generate an API Secret
-EXCHANGE_PASS: 'XXX' #SMTP password for your SMTP service
+EXCHANGE_PASS: 'XXX' #SMTP password for your SMTP service`

 6. Add this line of code to config/application.rb allow Rails to load the local_env.yml environment variables on startup.

-class Application < Rails::Application
+`class Application < Rails::Application
   # Initialize configuration defaults for originally generated Rails version.
   config.load_defaults 5.1